More detailed information about your orientation session will be emailed to you closer to your session.

 Your orientation program has been designed to be as informational and helpful as possible.
 Our goal is to provide you with the resources you need to succeed academically and find your place in the UT Austin community.

 Participating in orientation is required.
 You are also required to participate throughout the duration of your session, unless an emergency arises.
-Please do not register for an orientation date if you know you will be unable to be available for the required time frame.
+Please do not register for an orientation session if you know you will be unable to be available for the required time frame.

 All orientation programs listed on the live schedule will take place in Central Standard Time.
 New Student Orientation information will include both self-paced and live programming.